BarbyKelly/project-5/README.md

 - **Country**
   - Country name stopped displaying on Order Form, after Order Form was edited.
 Country at least shows up on Order confirmation.

+- **Size checkout/models.py**
+  Developer removed Size from most of the website, except from checkout/models.py, due to time constraint, in case migrations affect project too much, and Developer would not be able to fix it before the deadline.
+  Developer sees the need to add some form of Size to each product.
+As the products are all different sizes, it would be time consuming to add their unique sizes at this stage.

 [Back to Bugs](#bugs)